Last Updated: 13 February 2026 | Status: Confirmed — 3.3% pay rise from 1 April 2026

 There is some good news.
 The latest NHS Wales workforce trends report from Health Education and Improvement Wales shows that the workforce has been growing and vacancy rates are gradually improving.
 Agency spending has also started to come down.

 The Welsh Government’s Final Budget for 2026/27 allocated £12.6 billion to health and social care — more than 55% of its entire day-to-day spending.
 An extra £180 million was secured through the budget deal with Plaid Cymru.
-Whether this is enough to fund a competitive pay rise above 2.5% remains to be seen.

 NHS Wales Pay Rise History: 2018 to 2026